mh97m/High-CPU-Usage-Python/README.md

 This Code create infinite number of txt file in directory that executed.
 Each txt file contain dummy data with 1 KB size.
+It can make 40000 file in 5 seconds.

 ## Performance